Arts, Humanities, and Social Sciences

 - Humanities, Society, and Culture (Major)

-- Humanities, Society and Culture: Politics and Society
+- Private: Humanities, Society and Culture: Politics and Society

 - Humanities, Society and Culture: Language, Communication and Culture